diracdeltas/demucs4max/README.md

 brew link --force python@3.9
 ```

-3. to install demucs, enter `python3 -m pip install demucs` in the terminal.
+3. to install demucs, enter `pip3 install demucs==3.0.4` in the terminal.

 > :white_check_mark: to test, run `which demucs` in CMD.exe; it should show a location